FoxGeoff/MeanStack/README.md

 ## Task: Improving the UI Header to Reflect the Authentication Status

 - Add header login/logout button visulization

+## Task: Improving the UI Messages to Reflect the Authentication Status

 - Add hide/show for edit, delete dependent on authentication state
+- there is an issue with the list-post component and iaAuthenticated
+- FIX: (1) use a special Subject (Behaviour Subject - keeps the last state)
+- FIX (2) add property to the auth.service to keep state (private authStatusListener: bool) Used this one

 - Add token in memory persistance local store or browser to survive browser reload

 ## Task: Reflecting the Token Expiration in the UI